 ഐശ്വര്യത്തിന്റെയും വസന്തകാലം ഓണംn എല്ലാ മലയാളികള്ക്കും എന്റെ ഹൃദയം നിറഞ്ഞ ഓണാശംസകള്

 Onam is one of the main festivals celebrated in Kerala.
-The festival is extended to 10 days, during which people participate in traditional boat races, draw floral rangolis, relish authentic food, and share Onam wishes with each other.
-Post the 10th day, the flowers of the rangoli, Diya etc., are immersed in the river as a goodbye to the legendry Mahabali.
+The festival is extended to 10 days, during which people participate in traditional boat races, draw floral rangolis, relish authentic food, and share Onam wishes.
+Post the 10th day, the rangoli flowers, Diya, etc., are immersed in the river as a goodbye to the legendry Mahabali.

 Onam is a ten-day festival that marks the homecoming of the Mahabali.
 People prepare Pookalam (rangoli of flowers) and place lamps and idols of the king in the middle.
 The ten days are celebrated with zest and vigour.